Skip to content

 What is The Pundit?

-The Pundit is a football strategy game where you compete against other players — not the bookmaker.
+The Pundit is a free-to-play football prediction game where predicting the result is only part of the challenge.
+You compete against the other players in your competition.

 Is The Pundit real money?